-Suspect Taken Into Custody in Chino After 2 Tourists Are Found Stabbed to Death at Vegas Hotel
+Man Arrested in Chino After 2 Tourists Are Found Stabbed to Death at Vegas Hotel

 Five days after two tourists were found stabbed to death inside a Las Vegas hotel room, authorities tracked a suspect in the killings to the Los Angeles area and took him into custody early Thursday morning.

 Julius Trotter, 31, was taken into custody after being identified as a suspect just the night before.
-FBI officials and local law enforcement found him at a home in Chino before he led authorities on a vehicle pursuit nearby, FBI spokesperson Laura Eimiller said.
+FBI officials and local law enforcement found him at a home in Chino before he led authorities on a vehicle pursuit nearby, FBI spokesperson Laura Eimiller said in an email.

 He will be extradited to Las Vegas, where the district attorney is expected to take up the case, she said.